Zwekhant2/Information-Security/Task2.md

 - **Procedure**: Specific tools or methods attackers use (e.g., using PowerShell scripts).
 - Helps defenders predict and stop real-world attacks.

-**Question/Insight:** Can we use AI to predict what attackers might do next based on this framework?
+**Question:** Can we use AI to predict what attackers might do next based on this framework?

 ---